 We offer mortgages to people who want to buy a property and offer additional borrowing (known as further advances) to existing mortgage customers.
-The property must be in the UK, except for a small number of loans in the Isle of Man and Jersey.
+The property must be in the UK.

 A historically stable credit environment supported our customers and helped to reduce credit risk.
 Unemployment, which tracked at historically low levels in 2021, is one of the most important factors in defaults on mortgages.
 Whilst the UK housing market continues to show resilience, we maintain a cautious outlook in light of continued economic uncertainty due to the Covid-19 pandemic.
-Net mortgage growth in 2021 was £7.5bn (2020: £4.4bn).
+Net mortgage growth in 2021 was £8.0bn (2020; £1.4bn).